mynah22/Homelab-Guides/firstConfig.md

     * Pull USB stick and reboot

 * If all goes well, your server should reboot and load ESXI
     * ***Note: if installation succeeded but you still have difficulty booting to ESXI (particularly the 'No system disk' message on boot), you probably need to reconfigure your RAID Setup.
-Your best bet is to follow the 'Initialize disk in RAID menu' section above once more.
+Your best bet is to follow the 'Initializing disks' section above once more.
 If that does not work go ahead and reinsert the USB stick where you have the ESXI 6.0.0 installer and reinstall ESXI.***
         * I have been batting 1.000 in getting disks to boot if I:
             1. enter RAID controller menu
             2. delete all logical drives